Warzone2100/warzone2100/doc/CmdInterface.md

 * `WZEVENT: lobbyerror (<code>): <b64 motd>`\
   `WZEVENT: lobbysocketerror: [b64 motd]`\
   `WZEVENT: lobbyerror (<code>): Cannot resolve lobby server: <socket error>`\
-	Signals about lobby error. (motd is not base64encoded on tag 4.2.0-beta1)
+	Signals about lobby error. (motd is base64-encoded)

 # `stdin` commands

-`stdin` interface is super basic but at the same time powerful tool for automation.
+`stdin` interface is super basic but at the same time a powerful tool for automation.

-All messages **must end with 0x0a in order to be processed!**
+All messages **must end with 0x0a (`\n`) in order to be processed!**

-If state of interface buffer is unknown and/or corrupted, interface can send few 0x0a in order to clean reader buffer.
+If state of interface buffer is unknown and/or corrupted, interface can send a few 0x0a in order to clean reader buffer.

 * `exit`\
-	Shutdowns **reader interface**
+	Shuts down **stdin reader interface**

 * `admin add-hash <hash>`\
 	Adds hash to the list of room admins